openHPI/xikolo-video-player/.gitlab/merge_request_templates/xikolo.md

 - [ ] Your branch has no merge conflicts with master (otherwise, please rebase)
 - [ ] [All related commits are squashed together](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History#Squashing-Commits)
+- [ ] Documentation has been added as needed